oh-my-fish/theme-default/README.md

   set -g theme_stash_indicator yes
 ```

-Do not display the `user at hostname` when in an SSH session:
+Do not display `user@hostname` when in an SSH session:
 ```
   set -g theme_ignore_ssh_awareness yes
 ```